Tobias-Fischer/rt_gene/README.md

 RT-BENE was supported by the EU Horizon 2020 Project PAL (643783-RIA) and a Royal Academy of Engineering Chair in Emerging Technologies to Yiannis Demiris.

 ### Overview + Accompanying Dataset
 The code is split into several parts, each having its own README.
-The repository also contains blink annotation labels for the "noglasses" part of the RT-GENE [dataset](https://zenodo.org/record/2529036) [(alternative link)](https://goo.gl/tfUaDm).
+There is also an associated [RT-BENE dataset](https://zenodo.org/record/3685316).
 For more information, other datasets and more open-source software please visit the Personal Robotic Lab's website: <https://www.imperial.ac.uk/personal-robotics/software/>.
 Please note that a lot of the code is shared with RT-GENE (see above), hence there are many references to RT-GENE below.

 ![Paper overview](./rt_bene_overview.png)